HEADSHOTS: How important are they?

 I was tickled to find this really interesting website, Photofeeler, to help decipher what makes a good photo for a social media profile, especially in business.
 So, along with some interesting blog articles like – How to Look Smart in Photos, How to Look Confident in Photos, and even Why It Pays To Look Likeable in your LinkedIn Profile Picture (And How to Do It) – they have an amazing test feature.
 You submit your photo(s) and can gain votes on whether or not you look “competent”, “likeable”, and/or “influential”.

-I tested three different photos for comparison.
+Several years ago, I tested three different photos for comparison (I’ve since updated all my branding on my website!).
 All three photos were taken the same day, at the same session!
-I’ve been waiting to use them all, but thought I would test them out at Photofeeler to find out what might work best.
+I wanted to use them all, but thought I would test them out at Photofeeler to find out what might work best.
 Of course, we need to take it all with a grain of salt, but I’d be lying if I didn’t tell you I became slightly obsessed with finding out the results.

-So, believe what you will, but I am definitely integrating photo #2 asap, now that I know what 80 random people think.
+So, believe what you will, but I integrated #2 asap, as soon as I knew what 80 random people thought.
 Standby for a detailed post on the tips and tricks I’ve accumulated for planning out your shoot and preparing for it… (HINT: your clothes, setting, and pose are industry specific!)

 Here’s more reading for you: